WCNL: Current programming

-WCNL currently carries Boston Red Sox baseball along with sister stations WNTK, WCFR and WCVR.
+WCNL currently carries Boston Red Sox baseball along with sister stations WNTK-FM, WCFR and WCVR.
 WCNL also is the weekly home of Newport High School football games.
 WCNL also airs the Newport Historical Society Minutes.

-In December 2007, WCNL created the "Stuff a Truck" campaign for Toys For Tots - which evolved from WVRR/WMXR's former Program Director Steve Smith's Toys For Tots campaign called Stuff A Bus - 2004-2006.
+In December 2007, WCNL created the "Stuff a Truck" campaign for Toys For Tots - which evolved from WVRR/WMXR's former program director Steve Smith's Toys For Tots campaign called Stuff A Bus from 2004 to 2006.
 In 2007, WCNL raised 178 toys for Toys For Tots.
 In 2008, 547 toys were raised.
 In 2009, 831 toys were raised.

-During the Fall of 2008, the Coats for the Community campaign kicked off with the United Way of Sullivan County.
+During the fall of 2008, the Coats for the Community campaign kicked off with the United Way of Sullivan County.
 342 coats were raised for needy families in Sullivan County.
 Coats For the Community continued in 2009, raising over 700 jackets for needy families.

-September 2009: WCNL launched its FM translator on 94.7 MHz

 In February 2011, working with the Newport Recreation Department, WCNL helped organize and set a Guinness World Record for the Largest Mustache And Beard Competition.
-Entitled "The Great Mustache Contest" during the 95th Annual Newport Winter Carnival, 462 men competed for the title of "Grand 'Stache."
+Entitled "The Great Mustache Contest" during the 95th Annual Newport Winter Carnival, 462 men competed for the title of "Grand 'Stache".

-Smith is the present General Manager, Program Director, and Morning Host of WCNL.
+Smith is the present general manager, program director, and morning host of WCNL.